Codeepy/Share.it/README.md

 **What is Share.it and it's use?**
 <br>
-Share.it is a web-app, which enables any person to engage and lead the "Food For Everyone" movement.
-Using Share.it you can:
+Share.it is a web application, which enables any person to engage and lead the "Food For Everyone" movement. <br>Using Share.it you can:
 * Share food or leftovers with people who may need them
 * Find the nearest food banks and get directions to them
 * Find other volunteers just like you and collaborate with them to lead your own movement